smjonas/live-command.nvim/README.md

 View the effects of any command on your buffer contents live.
 Preview macros, the `:norm` command & more!

 > :warning: This plugin is still in development and breaking changes may occur without prior announcement.
-> Make sure to watch this project on GitHub to be notified when it's released!

 ## Goals and Features
-- Make it extremely simple to create previewable commands in Neovim
+- Provide a very simple interface for creating previewable commands in Neovim
-- Smart highlighting based on the Levenshtein distance algorithm
+- Smart highlighting based on the Levenshtein distance algorithm (with lots of performance improvements and tweaks to get better highlights!)
 - View individual insertions, replacements and deletions

 ## Requirements